 Managing Depression Among Residents

-This metric is a measure of the percent of long-term stay patients exhibiting depressive symptoms.
+This datapoint is a measure of the percent of long-term care residents who are demonstrating signs of depression.

 Appropriate Vaccine Usage

 In Wellington Rehabilitation and Healthcare, 93.69% of Patients